 I’m not gonna lie, my exposure and study of Adam Smith and modern-day influencers prevented me from really exposing myself to the works of John Locke.
 I thought why bother when Adam Smith is to John Locks as Lady Gaga is to Madonna.

-Most who use the implicit argument use government services or living within certain territory to solidify a social contract.
-There are other arguments involving implicit support of social contract, but with some thought you might (as I have) believe arguments as being kind of cray-cray.
+Most who use the implicit argument use government services or living within a certain territory to solidify a social contract.
+There are other arguments involving implicit support of the social contract, but with some thought, you might (as I have) believe arguments as being kind of cray-cray.

 John Locke’ “tacit consent theory” brings about this view that it is possible to enter into implicit consent without ever knowing it.
 However, that theory does not bring justification as a pillar leading to the creation of social contracts.